Capital Market Trends for the Seniors Housing & Care Property Market

 What are the trends for property development costs?

-Property development costs for seniors housing tend to follow similar trends of other major real estate classes.
-Seniors housing development costs are most comparable to multifamily residential and 3-star hotels.
+Property development costs for senior housing tend to follow similar trends of other major real estate classes.
+Seniors housing development costs are most similar to multifamily residential and 3-star hotels.
 Construction costs vary from city to city.
-In 2018 national averages construction costs ranged from $141 to $211 for independent living, from$170 to $270 for assisted living, $191 to $317 for skilled nursing, according to the Fifth Edition of the NIC Investment Guide.
+Over the period of January 2019 to April 2020 national averages construction costs had a lower decile of $158 per foot to an upper decile of $452 for seniors housing according to research from JLL Valuation Advisory.
+For skilled nursing the lower decile was $232 and the upper decile was $538.
+Additional cost data from JLL Valuation Advisor is available in Section 8 of the Sixth Edition of the NIC Investment Guide.

 There is a wide range in construction costs between different types of seniors housing and care properties based on the target market, the amount of common area space, quality of the buildout, and different building code requirements.